 The proposed implementation is designed and verified by Verilog HDL code and Altera Stratix IV SGX230 FPGA chip.
 Tab.
 I gives the resources results and compared with the other implementations in [16]-[19].
 The design claimed to has the maximum frequency of 62 MHz as shown in the table.
+This is maximum operation frequency of system.
+It is obtained after synthesizing and building the system on FPGA by Quartus tool.
 The design consumes over 9,000 memory bits, and most of the memory resources are used for fifos.
 In the design, all fixed-point multiplications and divisions along with all super mathematical computations such as square root are built based on the CORDIC (COordinate Rotation DIgital Computer) algorithm.
 By using CORDIC, the less memory resources are needed, and the timing performance is improved.